Nightstar (comics): The Kingdom

 In The Kingdom, a sequel to Kingdom Come, her name is revealed to be Mar'i.
 Mary is the name of her late grandmother, Mary Grayson, who was a member of the Flying Graysons.
 She is also shown to be a leading member of the Teen Titans.

 During the series and related events, Nightstar becomes part of a small super-team investigating reality disturbances in Planet Krypton, a restaurant owned by Booster Gold.
 This leads to a battle with Gog and the discovery of Hypertime.

 In The Kingdom: Nightstar, it is revealed that she has an interest in botany, a fear of death, and works with security at Alan Scott's space station The Green.

 Powers and abilities

 As a Tamaranean hybrid, Nightstar is capable of atmospheric flight.
 She also has superhuman strength, durability, and speed, and can absorb star energy to project in powerful bursts.

 In other media

 In the third and fourth seasons of Titans, Nightwing and Starfire have visions of the future in which they see their daughter as a small girl.
-Portrayed by Lillian Monize, the child is only credited as "Dick's Little Girl".
+Portrayed by Lillian Monize, the child is listed in the credits only as "Dick's Little Girl".